 Why “Ask Nurses and Doctors” (AND):

 We aim to harness the interest and concern of the American public on the right to affordable health care coverage.
-It is a defining issue in the 2018 Congressional elections and beyond.
+It is a defining issue in the 2020 elections and beyond.

 What’s Our Mission: